PokiBal/MyProject_1/README.md

-# My First Project in Cloud Native DevOPs Course
+# My First Project in Cloud Native DevOps Course

 **This is my project for...** and I'm excited to get started!